yabuz87/PeTTa_docs/docs/index.md

 # PeTTa — Documentation (Beta)

 Welcome!
-PeTTa is an efficient MeTTa implementation in Prolog.
+PeTTa (prolog type talk) is an efficient MeTTa implementation in Prolog.
 This documentation provides quickstart instructions, language specification, tutorials, examples, and contribution guidelines.

 ## Quick start
 1. See **Getting Started** for installation.